ConquestWealthyman/FX-Converter/README.md

 The result will appear above the form.

 ### API in use
-The API(s) below are very essential for a lie-fie free offline user experience
+The API(s) below are very essential for a lie-fie (Poor connectivity) free user experience

 - Services Worker
 - Cache API